 On a blog called “Fooducate” which I have been aware of for some time, and which is chock-full of unreasonable fear messages about food, I came across an article by a dietitian speaking out against food fear-mongering.

 This is sure to confuse the regular blog readers.
-Linked on the very same page was a short non-fact-filled article about mechanically separated meat or so called pink slime.
+Linked on the very same page was a short non-fact-filled article about mechanically separated meat or so-called pink slime.
 You can read more of my opinions, as well as some actual fact, in Pink Slime Defamation Lawsuit.

-The article from Fooducate I mentioned seems to exist for no other reason that to induce fear.
+The article from Fooducate I mentioned seems to exist for no other reason than to induce fear.
 The comments, perhaps, are even more revealing than the lack of a consistent message in this blog.

 Most readers, I am fairly certain, will be confused by finding these two quite different messages appearing in such close proximity.
 It really does not matter that the second article is 4 years older.

 First, what is mechanically separated meat?
 As per FSIS, mechanically separated meat is a paste-like and batter-like meat product produced by forcing bones with attached edible meat under high pressure through a sieve or similar device to separate the bone from the edible meat tissue.
 In 1982, FISIS established a standard of identity for mechanically separated meat and declared it to be safe.

 However, in 2004, due to fears about Bovine Spongiform Encephalopathy (BSE or “Mad Cow disease”), regulations were enacted that declared mechanically separated beef inedible and prohibited for use in human food.
 This is because of the nerve tissue that may find its way into the product.